-During the year there was a change of Lay Member for Patient and Public Involvement.
+Since development the strategy, there was a change of Lay Member for Patient and Public Involvement.
 Jo Finn had originated an innovative Engagement Framework and Toolkit for staff and also had set up a Champions group.
 To build on this our new lay member, Lynda Tuck, conducted workshops for staff and GP members of the Clinical Executive, which evidenced strong enthusiasm for progressing further.

 The Framework and Toolkit for PPI

 Patient and Public Involvement Review

 Lay Member, Lynda Tuck, has initiated a review with CCG staff to look at how engagement is currently conducted and to identify areas for improvement.
 This is an ongoing piece of work to assist the CCG with their evolvement of partnership working.

 We recently held a workshop with the Community Engagement Group (CEG), which was an opportunity for members to represent their communities and contribute to this evolvement.
 Lots of interesting discussions were had around what the CCG currently does well, what the CCG needs to improve on and ideas for how the CCG can do this.
 You can read about the findings below.

 West Suffolk Clinical Commissioning Group will adhere to the Cabinet Office Consultation Principles.
 The principles of this document are copied below and they mean that consultation and engagement can be targeted and meaningful.